 How to Reset Your Gut: Top 6 Strategies

-So, we know that gut health is important for a whole host of reasons - from your skin, digestive wellbeing, and energy, to the function of the immune system.
+So, we know that gut health is essential for many reasons - from your skin, digestive wellbeing, and energy to the function of the immune system.
 The only problem is, how do we know if it’s healthy?

 Having a healthy gut means rarely suffering from gastrointestinal symptoms such as abdominal pain, bloating, constipation, or diarrhoea.1 If you have any of these, your gut health may need some attention!